 If the district is not deemed to have knowledge that a student is a Special Education student, the student may be disciplined as a student without disabilities who engages in comparable behaviors.
 The district will conduct an evaluation, which is requested during the time period such a student is subjected to disciplinary measures, in an expedited manner.
-Until the evaluation is completed, such a student will remain in the educational placement determined by the district, which can include suspension or expulsion without educational services.
+Until the evaluation is completed, such a student will remain in the educational placement determined by the district, which depending upon the behavior can include suspension or expulsion without educational services.

 Notwithstanding the foregoing, the district may report a crime committed by a Special Education student to appropriate authorities.
 In the event of such a report, the district will ensure that copies of the student’s Special Education and disciplinary records are transmitted for consideration by the appropriate authorities to whom the crime is reported, to the extent transmission of the records is permitted by the Family Educational Rights and Privacy Act (FERPA).

-All employees will hold such credentials, certificates or permits as are now or hereafter required by the SBE for the particular position of employment and will meet such supplemental standards established by the district.
+All employees will hold such credentials, certificates or permits as are now or hereafter required by the PESB for the particular position of employment and will meet such supplemental standards established by the district.

 - The district is unable to recruit a teacher with the proper endorsement who was qualified for the position;